SarahCiscoFrance/Ghost-Meeting/README.md

     ```

 2. Open a web browser pointing to the IP address of your room device, and sign into the web interface (you will need a user account with 'administrator' role), and go to the Macro Editor section.
-Then import the script named "ghost-meeting.js" and give it a name (this name will be reused in the step n°5).
+Then import the script named "ghost-meeting.js".

-3. Connect to the device with ssh and set this config:
-    ```sh
-    xconfiguration RoomScheduler Allowroomresponse: True
-    ```

-**Note**

-The xAPI to Decline a meeting in this Macro is currently a Public-Preview API.
-Until it is made Public you will need to obtain a Developer Option Key for your device to have access to the API.

-This will only be needed while the API is in Public-Preview.
+3. Also in the macro you have to set one of the 2 variables: const USE_PEOPLE_COUNT_ONLY OR const USE_PRESENCE_AND_COUNT to true to make it work

+## Requirements

+The device must have a calendar enabled.